DQNEO/cookbook-plenv/README.md

 see http://shoheik.hatenablog.com/entry/2014/03/05/073232

-This cookbook does below as root

 require git

+This cookbook does below as root:

 ```
 export PLENV_ROOT=/opt/plenv